 And if you happen to see a roadside call box, the postmile may also be coded into its number.
 Unfortunately, counties are inconsistent about how they do that.
 For example, a fictitious call box 103-402 would be near mile 40 of Highway 103.
 The final number is sequential, indicating that # 103-402 is the second box within mile 40.

 What California Mileage Markers are Good For

 California didn't invent mileage markers.
 In fact, it was the last state in the country to adopt mile markers, and the state only started implementing highway exit numbers in 2002.

-To make things easier for you in areas where landmarks and signposts are not available, I often list the nearest highway mileage marker.
+To make things easier for you in areas where landmarks and signposts are not available, directions for remote locations in California sometimes list the nearest highway mileage marker.

-- The number at the top is the highway number.
+- The number at the top of the sign is the highway number.
 In the photo, it's CA Hwy 1

 - The letters indicate the county.
-For example, this marker is Monterey County (MON)
+The marker above is in Monterey County (MON)

 Reading the sign from top to bottom, it's easy to see that the photographer was standing on California Highway One in Monterey County, 58 miles north of the county line.